Submit

 At UCM, students have a wide variety of study abroad options.
 This allows our students to find experiences abroad that suit their individual needs and goals.
 This also makes for a lot of decisions, and we are here to help!

-Below is a general roadmap to help guide you in your decision-making, and to help you find out about the options that best suit you!
+Below is a general roadmap to help guide you in your decision-making and to help you find out about the options that best suit you!
 We hope this is a helpful resource, but be sure to stop by the Study Abroad office for an information session or advising soon!

-Note: Each student who studies abroad will receive an International Study Grant up to $1500 to make these opportunities more accessible.
+Note: Each student who studies abroad will receive an International Study Grant of up to $1500 to make these opportunities more accessible.

 Map Your Trip